spine/spine.site/app/views/mobile_docs/example.md

       deactivate: ->
         super
-        @input.blur()
+        @form.blur()

 This renders a form when it's instantiated, and listens to *submit* events on that form.
 When the event gets fired, the contact is created and navigated to.
-Notice also that the form's `<input>` element is being associated with the variable `@input`, so it can be easily referenced.
+Notice also that the form element is being associated with the variable `@form`, so it can be easily referenced.

 And the ContactsCreate form is defined under `app/views/contacts/form.eco`: